Call Answered: Dr. Bradley Jones: "A Chorus Line" + "Dr. Bradley's Fabulous Functional Narcissism…" at Don't Tell Mama

 8. What was the most challenging part of transitioning careers?
 Writing.
 I went to three very "writing intensive" schools.
 I was not a writer, but I turned into one by bleeding from my nose and ears.
 I find writing to be bloodletting, painful, exhausting, and incredibly gratifying - IF I have created something worthwhile.
 Writing was the worst and the best of it.
 The paper I wrote that served as the thesis of my dissertation was published.
 I’m very proud of that.

 9. What do you miss most about performing?
 Do your remember "Brick" from Cat On A Hot Tin Roof when he talks about “the click?”
 When I step onstage I feel a similar release into ecstasy.
 I feel empowered, emboldened, and vastly in control.
-At the same time I am vulnerable, and prepared - and not prepared - for all that I can’t control at the same time.
+At the same time I am vulnerable.
 Performing is dynamic, emergent, and is completely reliant on the interaction with each different audience you’re in front of.
 From a psychoanalytic perspective, being in front of an audience is an experience of mutual and self regulation.
 That means we're all connected at some basic level, and during each performance the audience and I have the chance to become exquisitely emotionally attuned to each other.

 10. What has been your greatest reward as a psychoanalyst?
 I love seeing people get better.
 I also love when I fall just a little bit in love with one of my patients, because I know they are more than likely loving me just a little bit too.
 And when that happens things really start making sense.